nmudd037/githubFinder/README.md

 # Github Finder

 A ReactJS based web application built using [Github API](https://docs.github.com/en/rest) that lets you to search github users.
-Implemented React Context and Hooks API.
+Implemented React Context and Hooks API for state management in functional components.

 # Getting Started with Create React App